 Pathophysiology of ARDS

-Discussing the normal physiological basis is fundamental to understanding how the ARDS causes pulmonary edema.
+Discussing the normal physiological basis is fundamental to understanding how ARDS causes pulmonary edema.

-There are two main extravascular spaces in the lungs:
+There are 2 main extravascular spaces in the lungs:

 - Interstitial space

 - Air spaces that contain the alveoli and connecting airways

 The alveolar-capillary membrane prevents the exudation of fluid into these 2 spaces:

 - Pulmonary capillary endothelium limits extravasation into the interstitial space.

 - Alveolar epithelium limits extravasation into the air spaces.

 The alveolar epithelium is impermeable to protein.
 Therefore, the edema fluid doesn’t enter the alveolar space and causes an osmotic gradient that forces the fluid to accumulate in the interstitium.